DMM TOC > 200 Commercial Letters and Cards|

 c.
 Additional Requirements for Carrier Route.
 “ECRLOT,” “ECRWSH,” and “ECRWSS” (Standard Mail only) must appear in their entirety wherever placed, except “ECR” may be placed in the postage area if “LOT,” “WSH,” or “WSS,” as applicable, is placed in the line above or two lines above the address, as specified in 3.4b..
 Pieces not mailed at ECR prices must not bear these markings.

 a.
-Automation Letters.
-First-Class Mail and Standard Mail letters do not require an “AUTO” marking if they bear a DPBC or an Intelligent Mail barcode with a delivery point routing code in the address block or on an insert visible through a window.
+[1-27-13] Automation letters.
+Automation letters do not require an “AUTO” marking if they bear an Intelligent Mail barcode with a delivery point routing code in the address block or on an insert visible through a window.
 First-Class Mail letters not marked “AUTO” must bear both the “Presorted” or “PRSRT” and “First-Class” markings.
 Standard Mail letters not marked “AUTO” must bear the appropriate basic marking in 3.4a..

 b.
 Manifest Mailings.
 The basic marking must appear in the postage area on each piece as required in 3.4a..
 The two-letter price category code, printed in the keyline on manifest mailing system pieces using batch processing under 705.2.0, Manifest Mailing System, meets the requirement for other price markings when those pieces are part of a manifest mailing or another automation mailing.
 If a single-piece marking (“SP”) has been applied to pieces that subsequently become part of a presorted or automation mailing, the “SP” marking must be marked out and replaced with a “Presorted” or “PRSRT” marking.

 c.
 MLOCR Prepared Automation Mailings.
 The basic marking must appear in the postage area on each piece as required in 3.4a..
 The other “AUTO” marking described in 3.4b. must be replaced by the appropriate identifier/price code marking described in 705.5.0, First-Class Mail or Standard Mail Mailings With Different Payment Methods, on those pieces that have the marking applied by an MLOCR.
-This seven-character marking provides a description of the Product Month Designator, MASS/FASTforward System Identifier, postage payment method, and the price of postage affixed for metered and precanceled stamp mail or other postage information for permit imprint mail.
+This seven-character marking provides a description of the Product Month Designator, NCOALinkMPE system identifier, postage payment method, and the price of affixed postage or other postage information for permit imprint mail.

 4.2 Return Address